-Do You Operate from a Place of Fear?
+Do You Operate From a Place of Fear?

-The first thing you need to do is determine whether or not you are operating from a place of fear.
-Once you recognize this you will be able to begin making real changes about your finances.
-Here are a few signs:
+The first thing you need to do is determine whether or not you are operating from a place of fear when it comes to your money.
+Once you determine this, you will be able to work to change it and begin making real progress in your financial life.

-Often when you operating from fear with your finances, it is because you are living on the very edge of your income.
-You do not have anything in savings, and it feels like you do not have any way of taking control.
-You may feel like you are not spending on anything but the barest of necessities and you are still not making it.
+Often when you are operating from a place of fear regarding your finances, it is because you are living on the very edge of your income.
+You don't have the safety net of an emergency fund, and you feel like you're not in control of your money.

 Focus on Your Budget

-Bring Up Your Income
+Increase Your Income